 - Complexity of Roof – Another factor that significantly affects the cost of project is the structure and complexity of roof.
 Low-pitched roofs with few dormers and peak require less time and effort to complete.
 The cost of installing wood shakes to these roofs costs lesser as compared to complex, steep roofs.

-- Cost of Contractor – When working on your wood shake roof installation project, it is important to get estimates from at least 3 roofing contractors.
+- Cost of Contractor – When working on your wood shake installation project, it is important to get estimates from at least 3 roofing contractors.
 Evaluate the quality of work done by the contractors and compare their fees.
 Also, roofing contractors have their busy and slow periods.
 Contractors tend to charge more in busy periods.
 Therefore, proper planning is necessary to take advantage of the competitive prices offered by contractors in slow periods of the year.

 Installing Wood Shake Roof Cost